List of A Song of Ice and Fire characters: House Arryn

 House Arryn is described as one of the Great Houses of the Seven Kingdoms and is the principal house in the Vale.
-It is descended from Kings of Mountain and Vale.
-Its main seat is at the Eyrie, a small castle atop of a mountain and reputed to be impregnable, where they are the Wardens of the East.
-Its coat of arms displays a white moon-and-falcon on a sky blue field, and its words are As High as Honor.
+It is descended from the Kings of the Mountain and the Vale.
+Its main seat is at the Eyrie, a small castle atop a mountain and reputed to be impregnable, where they are the Wardens of the East.
+Its coat of arms displays a white moon-and-falcon on a sky-blue field, and its words are As High as Honor.
 Bastards born in the Vale are generally given the surname "Stone".

 Jon Arryn was the head of the Arryn family until he was poisoned shortly before A Game of Thrones.
 His only child, Robert "Sweetrobin" Arryn, became Lord of the Vale with Lysa Tully acting as regent.

 Family

 Jon Arryn

 Jon Arryn was the Lord of the Eyrie, Defender of the Vale, Warden of the East, and Hand to King Robert Baratheon before the events of A Game of Thrones.
 He took Robert and Eddard Stark as wards and became a father figure to both.
-When King Aerys II Targaryen commanded him to hand over his wards for execution, Jon rose up in rebellion.
+When King Aerys II Targaryen commanded him to hand over his wards for execution, Jon rose in rebellion.
 To earn the support of House Tully in the rebellion, Jon married the much younger Lysa Tully.
 Throughout Robert's reign, Jon was left with most of the responsibility of the Seven Kingdoms.
-When Stannis Baratheon had doubts about the parentage of Queen Cersei Lannister's children, he brought his suspicions to Jon, who confirmed that Cersei's children were not fathered by Robert, but by her brother Jaime.
-Before he could reveal this publicly, Lysa poisoned him on Littlefinger's orders to stop him from sending their son Robin Arryn away as a ward.
+When Stannis Baratheon had doubts about the parentage of Queen Cersei Lannister's children, he brought his suspicions to Jon, who confirmed that Robert did not father Cersei's children, who were actually fathered by her brother Jaime.
+Before he could reveal this publicly, Lysa poisoned him on Littlefinger's orders to stop him from sending their son, Robert, away as a ward.
 Jon Arryn's death immediately precedes and directly prompts the story that begins in A Game of Thrones.